j13z/es6-browser-boilerplate/README.md

 # es6-boilerplate

-Boilerplate code for a web app with ES6 modules.
+Boilerplate code for a web app with ES6 (ECMAScript 2015) modules.

 *Work in progress.*